ApprenticeAI/frapy/docs/topics/extensions.rst

 ==========

-The extensions framework provides a mechanism for inserting your own custom functionality into Scrapy.
+The extensions framework provides a mechanism for inserting your own custom functionality into Frapy.

 Extensions are just regular classes.

 Extension settings
 ==================

-Extensions use the :ref:`Scrapy settings <topics-settings>` to manage their settings, just like any other Scrapy code.
+Extensions use the :ref:`Frapy settings <topics-settings>` to manage their settings, just like any other Frapy code.

 It is customary for extensions to prefix their settings with their own name, to avoid collision with existing (and future) extensions.
 For example, a